A truly wonderful, uplifting, refreshing lemon aroma for men or women.

 5 drops per 100ml of carrier oil.

-Use Lemon Myrtle essential oil for food or drink flavouring by adding 6 to 9 drops per 1000ml (1 litre) of liquid.
+Use the oil as both a food and drink flavouring – simply add 6 to 9 drops per 1000ml (1 litre) of liquid.

-You can also add the essential oil to cooking oils eg. Olive or Macadamia oil, at a rate of 8 to 12 drops per 1000ml (1 litre) of cooking oil.
+It also adds a wonderful flavour to cooking oils like Olive or Macadamia oil.
+Use at a rate of 8 to 12 drops per 1000ml (1 litre) of cooking oil.

 Greg Trevena at his Lemon Myrtle Plantation, Byron Bay hinterland.